AliNisarAhmed/my-notes/dotnet-C#/C#.md

 - `abstract` classes: A class that is meant to be a Base class to other classes, and not be instantiated from (but can be inherited from).
 - Normal or Concrete `clases` may have virtual methods.
 - `sealed` classes: prevents other classes from inheriting from it.
+- `static` classes:
-- `static` classes: class that cannot be instantiated, nor can be inherited from (hence they cannot be `Base` Class to other classes)
+    - class that cannot be instantiated, nor can be inherited from (hence they cannot be `Base` Class to other classes).
+    - A static class can contain only static members.
+    - The purpose of a static class is purely to act as a holder of utility methods and fields.
+    - A static class cannot contain any instance data or methods, and it does not make sense to try to create an object from a static class by using the new operator.
+    - In fact, you can’t actually use new to create an instance of an object using a static class even if you want to.
+(The compiler will report an error if you try.)

+- `partial` classes: When you split a class across multiple files, you define the parts of the class by using the partial keyword in each file

 ---